-folding cartons, printed literature, labels

-and foil for the world's leading healthcare
+We design, develop and manufacture folding cartons, printed literature, labels and foil for the world's leading healthcare and personal care companies.

-We are focused on the healthcare and

-personal care markets, both of which, despite the COVID-19 impact, have long-term growth potential.
+We are focused on the healthcare and personal care markets, both of which, despite the COVID-19 impact, have long-term growth potential.
 Our focus enables us to better understand our customers and provide the products and services they need to succeed.

-understanding of the markets and

-supply chains we operate in to help

-and globally through designing,

-and sustainable products and

-and responsive support to our

-customers' local manufacturina locations whilst also having the scale and capability to support them globally makes us a valued and trusted partner and gives us a distinct competitive advantage.
+We use our knowledge and understanding of the markets and supply chains we operate in to help our customers solve problems locally and globally through designing, developing and delivering innovative and sustainable products and services.
+This ability to provide agile and responsive support to our customers' local manufacturina locations whilst also having the scale and capability to support them globally makes us a valued and trusted partner and gives us a distinct competitive advantage.